 States with the lowest number of analysts are Alaska, Wyoming, and West Virginia.
 Each of these three states have less than 200 individuals employed in this role.

 Earnings for Intelligence Analysts

-According to the PayScale, which is a data-informed company reporting compensation and benefits for various occupations, the average annual salary for intelligence analysts is $71,516.
-However, the earnings can reach as high as $107,000 for the top 10% of individuals in this occupation.
-Earnings vary depending on where the individual works and their level of experience and education.
+According to PayScale, the average salary for intelligence analysts is $71,516/year.
+Yet earnings can reach as high as $107,000/year for the top 10% of individuals in this occupation.
+But earnings vary depending on where the individual works.
+It also varies by education and level of experience.

 Certified Business Intelligence Professional (CBIP)

 The CBIP certification is for those who work in data management.
 It is the field’s most meaningful certification.
 Why?
 Because when you earn it, you let employers know you’re serious about business intelligence.

 But to qualify, you need a bachelor’s degree in a related field like criminal justice.
 But you need more than a criminal justice degree.
 You also need at least two years of experience.
 If you have this, you qualify for the exam.

 There are three separate examinations you must take and pass.
 Test scores determine whether you earn a practitioner- or mastery-level certification.
 The higher the score, the higher the mastery earned.

 The CISSP certification is available through the International Information System Security Certification Consortium.
 It is a sought-after certification for intelligence analysts working in a cybersecurity industry.

 You can only qualify for this certification after five years of experience.
 Two of those five years must be hands-on experience.
 A passing score is also required on the CISSP certification exam.